Few household chores pay off more than scheduling regular air conditioner maintenance.

-If at any time you are uncomfortable with performing maintenance tasks yourself, never hesitate to call on a professional to do it for you.
-Always observe safety precautions; and before you perform any work on your outdoor unit, ALWAYS shut down the power to the unit at your electrical box first.
+If you do handle some of the maintenance, always observe safety precautions.
+And, before you perform any work on your outdoor unit, shut down the power at your electrical box.

-Replacing your air conditioner air filter (or cleaning it, if you have a reusable filter) is one of the most important regular AC maintenance chores.
-It should be done every month during high-use seasons (like summer and winter) and once during the fall and spring.
+Replacing your air conditioner’s filter (or cleaning it if you have a reusable filter) is one of the most important air conditioner maintenance chores.
+Do it every month during high-use seasons (like summer and winter) and once during the fall and spring.

 - Behind the return air grille on a wall or ceiling in a central room of the house.

 - Inside the blower compartment of the air handler or furnace.

 - In a slot on the side, bottom or top of your furnace.

 When the filter becomes full of dust, dirt and allergen particles, airflow decreases.
 This makes your system work harder than it should.
 Air flowing through your system may also become dirtier and dustier, impacting your indoor air quality and triggering allergy and asthma symptoms for those living in the home.

 Here’s the solution: Install a high-quality air filter.
 Inexpensive fiberglass air filters won’t capture smaller particles like pollen, bacteria, and viruses and must be changed every 30 days.

 But a pleated filter, depending upon its MERV rating, can capture those things and more.
 MERV stands for Minimum Efficiency Reporting Value.
 Why does the MERV rating matter?
 The higher the MERV rating, the more airborne pollutants the filter will capture.